CNN Layers - PyTorch Deep Neural Network Architecture

 - Data dependent hyperparameters

 A lot of terms in deep learning are used loosely, and the word parameter is one of them.
-Try not to let it through you off.
+Try not to let it throw you off.
 The main thing to remember about any type of parameter is that the parameter is a place-holder that will eventually hold or have a value.

 The goal of these particular categories is to help us remember how each parameter's value is decided.